- Dr. T.A. Pincock, Director of Mental Health Programming for the Province of Manitoba, is instrumental in starting Alcoholics Anonymous in Manitoba.

 - AFM is recognized for its commitment to quality, continuous improvement and achievements by achieving the 1997 Manitoba Quality Awards, Silver Level.

-- AFM opens its first Youth Residential treatment Facility (now called the Compass Program) in Southport, Manitoba.
-This 14-bed facility provides residential treatment for youth ages 13-17.
+- AFM opens its first Youth In-House Treatment Facility (now called the Compass Program) in Southport, Manitoba.
+This 14-bed facility provides in-house treatment for youth ages 13-17.

 - AFM partners with the Winnipeg Regional Health Authority and Manitoba Health in the Co-occurring Disorders Initiative (CODI).
 CODI was started to address the gap in services for clients dealing with co-occurring mental health and substance use disorders.

 - Responsible Gaming Information Centre, the first of its kind in North America was established at the McPhillips Street Station Casino in Winnipeg.